jensendw/chronos-dd-events/README.md

 * CHRONOS_URL
 ** The URL of the chronos servers, this is a comma delimited list of servers
+* MARATHON_URL
+** The URL of the marathon servers, this is a comma delimited list of servers
 * DATADOG_APP_KEY
 ** A datadog APP key
 * DATADOG_API_KEY